junxit/us-congress-bills-111/metadata.md

 - 2009-12-14 — Introduced in Senate
 - 2009-12-14 — Referred to the Committee on Agriculture, Nutrition, and Forestry. (text of measure as introduced: CR S13192)
+- 2009-12-16 — Committee on Agriculture, Nutrition, and Forestry.
+Ordered to be reported without amendment favorably.
+- 2009-12-16 — Committee on Agriculture, Nutrition, and Forestry.
+Reported by Senator Lincoln without amendment and with a preamble.
+Without written report.
+- 2009-12-16 — Committee on Agriculture, Nutrition, and Forestry.
+Reported by Senator Lincoln without amendment and with a preamble.
+Without written report.
+- 2009-12-16 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 230.